 The Brewing Process

 Step 1: Measure your coffee.
-Add one heaping teaspoon of finely ground Turkish coffee per demitasse cup of cold water directly into the cezve.
+Add one heaping teaspoon of finely ground Turkish coffee directly into the cezve first, then add one cup of cold water per serving.
+Adding the coffee first helps the powder-fine grind wet evenly instead of forming dry clumps.
 If you like it sweet, add sugar now — never after brewing.
 Traditional sweetness levels: sade (no sugar), az sekerli (a little), orta (medium), sekerli (sweet).

 Step 3: Place the cezve on the lowest heat setting.
 Patience matters.
 The lower the heat, the better the foam.